"General Principles" Part IV

 "I contemplate with sovereign reverence that acts of the whole American people which declared that their legislature should 'make no law respecting an establishment of religion, or prohibiting the free exercise thereof,' thus building a wall of separation between church and state."

-The point is in General Principles, our government and institutions were founded on the general principles of Christianity as stated by Mr. Adams.
+The point is "in General Principles," Mr. Adams stated our government and institutions were founded on the general principles of Christianity.

-It does not say, Congress shall make no reference to the faith of our Founders, the influence of that faith, or infer in any way that our laws are based upon the general principles of Christianity.
+It does not say, Congress shall not refer to the faith of our Founders, the influence of that faith, or infer in any way that our laws are based upon the general principles of Christianity.

 As to Mr. Jefferson's letter, he was reassuring the Danbury Baptist that the government was not going to show favoritism to any particular denomination and by force apply punishment to any other by the legislation of law.
 "Our sentiments are uniformly on the side of religious liberty: that Religion is at all times and places a matter between God and individuals, that no man ought to suffer in name, person, or effects on account of his religious opinions, [and] that the legitimate power of civil government extends no further than to punish the man who works ill to his neighbor." - - - - Letter of Oct.
 7, 1801, from Danbury (CT) Baptist Assoc. to Thomas Jefferson, Thomas Jefferson Papers, Manuscript Division.